Track: Advanced Continuity

 10. Crisis Communications

-11. Coordination with External Agencies
+11. Coordination with External Agencies and Resources

 Sections two through 11 consist of a thorough Professional Practice review, its corresponding problem description and discussion, a rigorous problem-solving exercise you complete individually, a critique of your solution, and a review of a correct solution to the problem.